-This activity will take you to one of the villages under the Yatsugatake Mountains’ shadow, in the Yamaura area, where together with a local grannie you will cook 3 or 4 traditional dishes using fresh home-grown ingredients.
+This activity will take you to one of the villages under the Yatsugatake Mountains’ shadow, in the Yamaura area.
+There, together with a local grannie, you will cook three or four traditional dishes using fresh home-grown ingredients.
 The menu, of course, changes every season.

-Before the actual cooking starts, you also have the chance to experience some traditional farming activity such as miso making in March or vegetable pickling in November.
+Before the actual cooking starts, you also have the chance to experience some traditional farming activities such as miso-making in March or vegetable pickling in November.
 Once everything is ready, sit at the table and enjoy a delicious meal with the grannie.

 Sasahara is a tiny village at 1100m in the Yamaura, the rural area closer to the peaks of the Yatsugatake.
 For centuries the locals have led a life in harmony with the mountains, enjoying nature’s blessings whenever possible and using their ancestors’ wisdom to turn nature’s challenges into opportunities when necessary.